OPENDAP/bes/OSX_Resources/ReadMe.txt

 dispatch: This is where the bulk of the BES source code resides.server: The BES server and standalone executables; build using dispatchcmdln: A command line client which can communicate with the bes server.

 command: The BES/dispatch software is a framework.
-The basic commands	 recognized by  it are defined and implemented by software in this	 directory.apache: An Apache module, currently not part of the default buildppt: The PPT implementation.
-The BES uses PPT for its communicationtemplates: A collection of source files which can be used as templates when	 you write your own handlers/modules, et cetera.conf: Where the automake and autoconf configuration files livedocs: Where some bes documentation resides
+The basic commandsrecognized by  it are defined and implemented by software in this directory.

+apache: An Apache module, currently not part of the default build

+ppt: The PPT implementation.
+The BES uses PPT for its communication

+templates: A collection of source files which can be used as templates whenyou write your own handlers/modules, et cetera.

+conf: Where the automake and autoconf configuration files live

+docs: Where some bes documentation resides

 * About the BES

 * Configuration

+** Basic Configuration

-Once the BES software has been installed, you will need to build and installat least one data handler and edit the bes.conf configuration file so thathandler can be used to serve data.
+Once the BES software has been installed, you will need to make a fewchanges to the BES configuration file, which is the bes.conf located in<prefix>/etc/bes/bes.conf.
+Module and handler configuration files willbe installed in the <prefix>/etc/bes/modules directory.

+Only a few parameters need to be modified to get the BES up and runningfor the first time.
+These parameters are located at the top of theconfiguration file are are:

+BES.ServerAdministrator- set this to an email address that can be used for users to contact if  there are issues with your installation of the server.

+BES.User=user_nameBES.Group=group_name- set these to a valid username and groupname on your system.
+We  recommend that you create a username and groupname called bes that has  permissions to write only to the BES installation directory.
+We'll  need to write to the log file, and that's about it.

+BES.LogName=./bes.log- Set this to the full path and file name for where you want the BES log  file to be written.

+With this configuration you will be able to start the BES.
+No handlersor modules have been installed yet, so you won't be able to serve data,but the BES should run.

+** Configuration for Hyrax

+For the BES to run with Hyrax, additional changes will need to be madeto the dap.conf and dap-server.conf files, which are located in themodules directory <prefix>/etc/bes/modules.
+The dap module should beinstalled by default with the BES.
+If the dap.conf file is not found, besure that you have libdap installed.
+The dap-server module, known as theGeneral purpose handlers, adds responses for the DAP ascii response, theDAP info response, and the DAP html form response.
+You will need to getthe dap-server module.
+You should see a dap-server.conf file in themodules directory.

+The changes required for Hyrax are:

+BES.Catalog.catalog.RootDirectory=<path_to_root_data_directory>- Find the BES.Catalog.catalog.RootDirectory parameter in dap.conf.
+Set  this to the root directory of your data.
+If you're serving data stored  in files, this is the place in the file system where those files are  stored.

+BES.Catalog.catalog.Include=;- This parameter specifies what files/directories are included in the  list of nodes in the catalog.
+The default is to show everything.
+After  this parameter is looked at, the Exclude parameter is then looked at  to see what files you might want to exclude.

+BES.Catalog.catalog.Exclude=^\..*;- This parameter specifies what files/directories to include in the list  of nodes in the catalog.
+The default, shown here, is to exclude any  files or directories that starts with a dot (.)

+The only possible configuration parameter that you may need to change isthe one that maps a file to a data handler.
+This parameter is calledBES.catalog.TypeMatch, and is found in each of the data handlerconfiguration files, such as nc.conf.
+The default values should work.

+The value of this parameter is a semicolon separated list that matchesthe name you used in the BES.modules parameter with different datasets.The BES uses regular expressions to identify different types ofdatasets.
+In the example given in the file, any dataset name that endsin '.nc' will be accessed using the netcdf hander (because the name 'nc'is used here with the regular expression '.*\.nc'; note that the BESuses regular expressions like Unix grep, not file globbing patterns likea command shell).
+Since the name 'nc' was associated with the netcdfmodule in the modules section, the netcdf module will be used to accessany dataset whose name that ends in '.nc'.

+The regular expressions shown in the examples are simple.
+However, theentire dataset name is used, so it's easy to associate different modules withdatasets based on much more than just the 'file name extension' even thoughthat is the most common case.

+To test your regular expression for the TypeMatch parameter, or theInclude and Exclude parameters, use the supplied besregtest program.Simply run besregtest to discover its usage.

+** Installing a handler/module

+Once you have this configuration done you will need to build and installat least one data handler.
 I'll use the netcdf handler as an example.

 Get the netcdf handler source code from http://www.opendap.org/download/,making sure that the version supports Hyrax (anything past 3.7.0 should).Expand the tar.gz file and follow the instructions with the following caveat:If you have installed the BES using a prefix other than /usr/local (thedefault), make sure that the correct bes-config is being run.
 If you arehaving problems compiling or linking the handler, try using not only--prefix=... but also --with-bes=... when you configure the handler.

 Install the newly-built handler.

-Configure the BES to load the handler by editing the bes.conf file.
-You canfind this file in <prefix>/etc/bes/bes.conf.
-Look for the section withBES.modules and follow the example.
-The modules parameter contains a listof the modules that should be loaded by the server.
-You can use any name yowant for the modules; the BES.module.<name> parameter tells the serverwhich module to load and use for that name.
-Even though you _can_ use anyname you'd like, try to pick mnemonic ones since they will need to be usedlater on in the configuration file.

-Next, find the point in the configuration file where theBES.catalog.TypeMatch parameter is located.
-The value of this parameteris a comma separated list that matches the name you used in theBES.modules parameter with different datasets.
-The BES uses regularexpressions to identify different types of datasets.
-In the example given inthe file, any dataset name that ends in '.nc' will be accessed using thenetcdf hander (because the name 'nc' is used here with the regular expression'.*\.nc'; note that the BES uses regular expressions like Unix grep, not fileglobbing patterns like a command shell).
-Since the name 'nc' was associatedwith the netcdf module in the modules section, the netcdf module will be usedto access any dataset whose name that ends in '.nc'.

-The regular expressions shown in the examples are simple.
-However, thenentire dataset name is used, so it's easy to associate different modules withdatasets based on much more than just the 'file name extension' even thoughthat is the most common case.

-The renaming configuration parameters affect the BES as a whole, you are donewith the handler/module configuration.

-Find the BES.Catalog.catalog.RootDirectory parameter.
-Set this to the rootdirectory of you data.
-If you're serving data stored in files, this is theplace in the file system where those files are stored.
-If you're servingdata from a relational database, see the documentation for the handler usedto read from the database about what value to use for this parameter.

-Check the values of BES.Help.TXT and BES.Help.HTTP and BES.Help.XML to makesure they are correct.

-At the top of the file, set the value of the ServerAdministrator parameterto a valid email address.
-This is the email address that will be displayedto users if errors arise.

-If you would like to use the ascii, info, and html responses of BES, like inthe Server3 handlers when you append .ascii, .info, and .html to the URLrespectively, then you will need to get the dap-server source from OPeNDAPat http://www.opendap.org/download/#SVN.
-Follow the instructions for buildingand installing dap-server.
-When you install dap-server, three modules willbe installed into the <prefix>/lib/bes directory, ascii_module,usage_module, and www_module.
-Add these modules to the BES.modulesparameter in the BES configuration file.
-An example is provided for youthere.
+Once built, install the handler using 'make install'.
+This will installthe BES module and a configuration file to use for that module.
+Eachmodule will have its own configuration file.
+In this case it is nc.confand installed in the <prefix>/etc/bes/modules directory.
+The next timethe BES is run, this configuration file will be read and the netcdfmodule loaded.
+No modifications are necessary.

 * Testing